Global Outreach

 2025 Rwanda Mission Trip

 St. Paul’s Church has a long-standing relationship with Bishop John Rucyahana and Transformational Ministries (TM) in Rwanda, which includes ongoing financial support of this ministry.
 Bishop John and TM have a wealth of experience hosting mission groups like ours.
+In November, 10 SPC members traveled to Rwanda on a life-changing trip!

-See more about Transformational Ministries below!
+Transformational Ministries

 From the very beginning, St. Paul’s Church has been connected with the Anglican Church of Rwanda.
 We were planted under the jurisdiction of PEAR USA (the American branch of the Rwandan Church) and we continue to be dedicated to walking with our brothers and sisters in Africa.